Sort Data in a Visualisation

 |Sorting from an axis gives a nested sort by default.||Sorting from a field label gives a non-nested sort by default.|

 Note: When creating a nested sort, the sort is inherited when you drill down through the dimensions.
 For example, a nested sort on Hue will apply to Colour.

-If a dimension has been placed on the same shelf as a measure, that measure will have an axis in the view for each value of the dimension.
-Using the axis sort icon will generate a nested sort specifically for that value.
+If a dimension has been placed on the same shelf as a measure, that measure has an axis in the view for each value of the dimension.
+Using the axis sort icon generates a nested sort specifically for that value.

 In this scenario, an additional field is added to the sort menu dialog for the sorted dimension.
 To stop breaking down the sort by this value, untick the box for Filter By.

 It’s easy to think a view is sorted incorrectly when in fact the sort logic is not clear.
 A view with a nested sort when a non-nested sort is expected (or vice versa) can be perceived as incorrect.
 Sorting when there are multiple panes can also give results that seem unsorted.